GetSherlog/log-analysis-ai/python/README.md

 ## Features

 - Parse and analyze log files of various formats
-- Extract log templates and store them in Milvus for vector search
+- Extract log templates and store them in Qdrant for vector search
 - Store structured log attributes in DuckDB for SQL analysis
 - Provide a natural language interface for asking complex questions about logs
 - Support for multi-step reasoning to solve complex log analysis tasks